danluu/post-mortems/README.md

 [Dropbox](https://blogs.dropbox.com/tech/2014/01/outage-post-mortem/).
 This postmortem is pretty thin and I'm not sure what happened.
 It sounds like, maybe, a scheduled OS upgrade somehow caused some machines to get wiped out, which took out some databases.

+[Joyent](https://www.joyent.com/blog/manta-postmortem-7-27-2015).
+Operations on Manta were blocked because a lock couldn't be obtained on their PostgreSQL metadata servers.
+This was due to a combination of PostgreSQL's transaction wraparound maintence taking a lock on something, and a Joyent query that unecessarily tried to take a global lock.

+[CircleCI](http://status.circleci.com/incidents/hr0mm9xmm3x6).
+A github outage and recovery caused an unexpectedly large incoming load.
+For reasons that aren't specified, a large load causes CircleCI's queue system to slow down, in this case to handling one transaction per minute.

 Unfortunately, most of the interesting post-mortems I know about are locked inside confidential pages at Google and Microsoft.
 Please add more links if you know of any interesting public post mortems!
 [This](https://plus.google.com/communities/115136140203018391796) is a pretty good resource; other links to collections of post mortems are also appreciated.

 ## Contributors